The Importance of Public Speaking

 Will you be ready to take on the challenge when it comes?
 Or will you falter before you even begin?

-• Preparation ensures perfection.
+Preparation ensures perfection.
 Prepare your speech beforehand.
-This will guarantee that you'll have all the bases covered and you will never have those uncomfortable moments of silence when delivering your speech.
+The work completed ahead will ensure that you'll have all of the bases covered.
+You will never have those uncomfortable moments of silence when delivering your speech.

-• Intonation is the key to a dramatic delivery.
-Practice various tones for your voice when delivering certain points of your speech.
-This will guarantee that your delivery won't be monotonous and boring.
+Intonation is the key to a dramatic delivery.
+Practice various tones for your voice when delivering specific points of your speech.
+This exercise will guarantee that your delivery won't be monotonous and boring.

-• Family members matter.
+Family members provide an advantage for preparation.
 Practicing in front of the mirror can only serve you until a certain point.
-Eventually, you'’d want to develop your public speaking skills in front of a live audience.
-The best audience that can give you an honest appraisal of your performance?
-Your family members (excluding your mother) of course!
+Eventually, you'll want to develop your public speaking skills in front of a live audience.
+A trial audience can give you an honest appraisal of your performance?
+Your family members, excluding your mother, of course, can fill this role!

-• Sprinkle shocking statistics, witty quotes and memorable humor to your speech to give your audience an experience they will cherish.
+Make it memorable.
+Sprinkle shocking statistics, witty quotes, and great humor into your speech to give your audience an experience they will never forget!